This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Access to critical flood risk information is often limited by expert-driven workflows that require specialized software, representing a barrier to stakeholder engagement and effective science communication.
-This study presents a generalized web-based framework that integrates federal datasets for real-time scenario-based flood forecasting and mapping at the CONUS scale.
-By leveraging state-of-the-art client-side technologies, including WebAssembly, Web Workers, and IndexedDB, we developed an on-demand geoprocessing framework for flood inundation maps directly in the browser.
-The flood maps can be generated based on flood forecast outputs from the National Water Model and products from the Office of Water Prediction Flood Inundation Mapping.
-The framework also provides FEMA HAZUS damage assessment capabilities applied to property data from the National Structure Inventory.
-The platform’s capabilities are demonstrated through a case study of the 2019 Midwestern Floods, showcasing its value as an accessible and scalable tool for emergency managers, planners, and communities to assess flood risks.
+Access to critical flood risk information is often limited by expert-driven workflows that require specialized software, creating a barrier to stakeholder engagement and effective science communication.
+This study presents a generalized web-based framework that integrates federal datasets to support real-time, scenario-based flood forecasting and mapping across the continental United States.
+By leveraging state-of-the-art client-side technologies, including WebAssembly, Web Workers, and IndexedDB, we developed an on-demand geoprocessing framework that generates flood inundation maps directly in the browser.
+Flood maps can be generated from National Water Model forecast outputs and Office of Water Prediction Flood Inundation Mapping products.
+The framework also provides FEMA Hazus damage assessment capabilities applied to property data from the National Structure Inventory.
+The platform’s capabilities are demonstrated through a case study of the 2019 Midwestern floods, showcasing its value as an accessible and scalable tool for emergency managers, planners, and communities to assess flood risks.

 DOI